+Thank you for considering volunteering your time and talent to the Brown County Library!
+Volunteers are important library partners who provide valuable support to the library in numerous ways.
 Volunteers should be flexible, dependable, have the ability to follow directions and work cooperatively as a team with other volunteers and library staff.

-Opportunities for teens include:
+Seasonal opportunities for teens

-How to Become a Volunteer
+How to Apply to Become a Volunteer

 - Volunteer Application (.pdf)